Team-ALGO2/ALGO2/Final/README.md

 Starts a randomized slots with a customizable number of wheels and numbers and can output the final result as an array of characters.
 The characters are of various background color and font color

 ## Calc
-Very basic calculator with operations
+~~ Very basic calculator with operations ~~ (Outdated) NEW AND IMPROVED CALCULATOR
-New And Improved Coming Soon
+Using Bleeding-Edge Calculator Technology!
+(Read More) TODO MORE MARKETING HERE

 ## Tetris
 TODO

 ## Maps
-TODO
+Advanced Mapping Algorithms With Over 7 Well-Documented Formulas

 ---